custom-components/pyscript/README.md

 Pyscript implements a Python interpreter using the ast parser output, in a fully async manner.
 That allows several of the "magic" features to be implemented in a seamless Pythonic manner, such as binding of variables to states and functions to services.
-Pyscript supports imports, although the valid import list is restricted for security reasons.
-Pyscript does not (yet) support some language features like generators and some syntax like `with` and `yield`.
+Pyscript supports imports, although by default the valid import list is restricted for security reasons (there is a configuration option `allow_all_imports` to allow all imports).
+Pyscript supports all language features except generators and `yield`.
 Pyscript provides a handful of additional built-in functions that connect to HASS features, like logging, accessing state variables as strings (if you need to compute their names dynamically), sleeping and waiting for triggers.

 Pyscript also provides a kernel that interfaces with the Jupyter front-ends (eg, notebook, console and lab).
 That allows you to develop and test pyscript code interactively.
 Plus you can interact